joydddd/sniper-toleo/README.md

 ```

 > [!NOTE]
-> This requires using sniper-toleo from branch `invisimem`.
+> Use sniper-toleo from branch `invisimem` to run invisiMem baseline.

 Simulate invisiMem
 ```